luminous-wanderer/learning-python/README.md

 3 a factor

-4 a pass generator? that uses secrets
+4 a random Ascii Generator

 5 a maze generator